Ecwid/ecwid-api-docs/README.md

 # Changelog

+## July 31, 2019

+1) Changed response fields' names to camelCase format instead of snake_case in [Batch REST API](https://developers.ecwid.com/api-documentation/batch-requests)

+2) Added support for ad tracking in Snapchat, Pinterest and Google Ads.
+See the fields `snapPixelId`, `pinterestTagId`, `googleTagId`, and `googleEventId` in the [store information endpoint]().

 ## July 12, 2019

-Added batch API requests for REST API.
+Added batch API endpoint for Ecwid REST API.

 Now you can send up to 500 requests to Ecwid API simultaneously in one request.
 [Learn more](https://developers.ecwid.com/api-documentation/batch-requests)

 ## July 5, 2019